jrtabash/ishlang/docs/specification.md

   (true <expression>))
 ```

-The (true <expression>) case acts as a default catch all case, and is optional
+The (true ...) case acts as a default catch all case, and is optional

 ### Example:
 ```